-Quilt Binding InstructionsNow that you've quilted the quilt, it's time to sew your continuous binding strips around its edges.
-This method results in an easy binding with a diagonal miter at each corner.
-A walking foot (also called an even feed foot) helps keep the binding pucker-free, but a regular presser foot is fine if a walking foot is not available.
+Quilt Binding InstructionsNow that you've finished quilting, it's time to bind the quilt by sewing continuous binding strips around its edges.
+We'll sew binding to the quilt so that each corner is perfectly mitered.
+A walking foot (also called an even feed foot) helps keep the binding pucker-free as you sew, but a regular presser foot is fine if a walking foot is not available.

 - Be very careful when squaring up a quilt edged in blocks, because removing the outer 1/4" seam allowance will will chop off the outline of those blocks, no matter what type of binding you use.